 Attorneys take on significant and varied responsibilities due to their licensure and authority to represent clients in court.
 These responsibilities extend beyond what lawyers without bar admission can perform, emphasizing the unique role attorneys play in the legal system.

-• Representing Clients in Court: Attorneys act as advocates for their clients during trials, hearings, and other legal proceedings, presenting arguments and evidence to support their case.
+- Representing Clients in Court: Attorneys act as advocates for their clients during trials, hearings, and other legal proceedings, presenting arguments and evidence to support their case.

-• Negotiating Settlements: Attorneys negotiate settlements in civil cases, aiming to resolve disputes without lengthy litigation.
+- Negotiating Settlements: Attorneys negotiate settlements in civil cases, aiming to resolve disputes without lengthy litigation.

-• Drafting Legal Documents: Attorneys prepare legally binding documents, such as contracts, wills, trusts, and pleadings, ensuring their accuracy and compliance with the law.
+- Drafting Legal Documents: Attorneys prepare legally binding documents, such as contracts, wills, trusts, and pleadings, ensuring their accuracy and compliance with the law.

-• Providing Legal Counsel: Attorneys offer strategic legal advice, tailoring their guidance to meet the specific needs of their clients while addressing risks and opportunities.
+- Providing Legal Counsel: Attorneys offer strategic legal advice, tailoring their guidance to meet the specific needs of their clients while addressing risks and opportunities.

-• Advocating in Criminal and Civil Cases: Attorneys represent defendants and plaintiffs, working to achieve favorable outcomes whether in prosecution, defense, or civil litigation.
+- Advocating in Criminal and Civil Cases: Attorneys represent defendants and plaintiffs, working to achieve favorable outcomes whether in prosecution, defense, or civil litigation.

-• Filing Legal Actions: Attorneys are authorized to file lawsuits, appeals, or other legal actions on behalf of their clients.
+- Filing Legal Actions: Attorneys are authorized to file lawsuits, appeals, or other legal actions on behalf of their clients.

 These responsibilities highlight the authority and trust placed in attorneys, setting them apart from non-licensed legal professionals and ensuring their integral role in both advocacy and advisory capacities.

-Filing Legal Actions Authorized to file lawsuits, appeals, and other legal actions on behalf of clients.
+| Filing Legal Actions | Attorneys file lawsuits, appeals, and motions on behalf of clients. | Submitting a complaint to start a court case. |

 Filing and Checking Attorney Credentials in New York